tpadilla10117/Shopper.com/README.md

 - 1) See Github.com instructions on cloning @ { https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository }

 - 2) In the terminal for the project, `npm i dotenv` to install .env.
-    - 1a) Create a .env file
+    - 1a) Create a .env file at the top level of your directory.
+Add a env variable called 'REACT_APP_DB_NAME'
     - 1b) `npm i node-modules` In the terminal

 - 3) Create a free account at Stripe via { https://dashboard.stripe.com/login }